 A historical perspective on the trouble with Donald Trumpby Paul Thomas

-The astonishing rise of the Republican Party’s standard-bearer has so many aspects that should worry students of history.
+The astonishing rise of US President Donald Trump has so many aspects that should worry students of history.

 Is he the product of a tainted political tradition or the consequence of a breakdown in politics as usual caused by the Republican Party abandoning its identity and traditions in the scramble to remain relevant to an increasingly militant base?
 Or is he a one-off, PT Barnum meets Citizen Kane, one of those individuals who come along every once in a while, shake things up and then flame out or fade away, enabling normal service to be resumed?
 Is he an American buffoon, a banana-republic figure lacking only a generalissimo’s uniform or an American fascist?